vadim-sartakov/backend-tools/README.md

 To determine the level of Logger "debug" library is used.
 So environment variable `DEBUG` is taking in count.

 ### Middleware

+#### Permissions
+Reads permissions of the current user from `res.locals` and places result to the `res.locals.permissions`.

+Middleware reads the folowing permissions:
+- "create",
+- "read",
+- "update",
+- "delete",
+- "filter",
+- "readFields",
+- "modifyFields",
+- "getAllFields",
+- "getOneFields"

+It also checks current request method against user's permissions.
+For example, if user doesn't have "read" permission and no "filter" specified and "GET" request is exceuting, middleware will end response with `403` status code.

 #### Common
 Array of commonly used middlewares, which can be placed in front of your middleware chain
 ```javascript